Renault Safrane: Facelift

-The Safrane a major upgrade in July 1996 to revive sales.
+The Safrane received a major upgrade in July 1996 to revive sales.
 The front and rear ends of the car were restyled in a much more modern fashion and the equipment levels were upgraded.
 The concept that every trim level featured a slightly different front end was retained.

 A redesign of the manual transmission's cable actuator solved the shift quality issue, while a new Aisin Warner automatic transmission replaced the somewhat unreliable Renault unit.

 The engine lineup was completely renewed: